thenativeweb/forcedomain/README.md

 **use() it within Express.js**

+Simply add the following line before all other calls to app.use(...):

     ```javascript
-    // Insert before all other calls to app.use().
     app.use(require('node-force-domain').redirectTo('www.example.com'));
     ```
 That's it :-)!